trevorcampbell/bayesian-coresets/README.md

 ### Installation and Dependencies

 To install with pip, download the repository and run `pip install .` in the repository's root folder.
 If you are using python 3.x, run `pip3 install .` instead.
-Note: this package depends on `numpy`, and the examples depend additionally on `scipy`.
+Note: this package depends on [NumPy](http://www.numpy.org), and the examples depend additionally on [SciPy](https://www.scipy.org) and [Bokeh](https://bokeh.pydata.org/en/latest).

 ### Repository Status